-The main attraction to this GPS system is that the screen size is seven inches, which will be able to offer a lot of space to view information available to you.
-The GPS will be able to direct you to all the nearest RV campsites and service stations as well as being hands-free and providing live traffic updates.
+The main attraction to this RV GPS system, however, is the 7-inch screen size, which is very big and will make it easy for you keep track.
+The Garmin GPS will be able to direct you to all the nearest RV campsites and service stations as well as being hands-free and providing live traffic updates.

-This GPS unit is currently the best on the market for your RV for some great reasons, such as having a large LCD display that can show plenty of information all at once.
+This Garmin GPS unit is currently the best on the market for your RV for many reasons, such as having a large LCD display.
 The full kit will equip you with everything you need to take care of the GPS properly.

-The features included with this GPS are also unique to more modern GPS units such as Bluetooth and hands-free technology, which are great benefits for your own convenience.
-The only downside with such technologically advanced GPS systems is that it'll take you a while to get used to everything.
+The features included are also unique to more modern GPS units such as Bluetooth and hands-free technology, which are great benefits for your own convenience.
+The only downside with such technologically advanced GPS systems is that might take you a while to get used to everything.

 Garmin RV 760LMT

-This GPS is similar to the last as it's another seven-inch touchscreen display.
-What's special about this GPS is that it will direct you to routes that are RV-friendly by taking into account different variables such as height, weight, width, and length of your RV.
+This Garmin GPS is similar to the last as it's another seven-inch touchscreen display.
+What's special about this RV GPS system is that it will direct you to routes that are RV-friendly by taking into account different variables such as height, weight, width, and length of your vehicle.